 Then the question here is, where are the cryptocurrencies that we believed were stored inside the wallet?
 The answer is blockchain.
 What if someone loses the key that was stored in the wallet?
 It doesn’t necessarily mean that the assets will be lost, but because of the key, it means the person cannot prove those assets are actually his/hers.

 Therefore the most important thing when it comes to cryptocurrency wallet management is actually key management.
 A cryptocurrency wallet is a tool that manages the keys.

 2. Cryptocurrency Wallet is Private?

-If something is private, then it means it can be personal – which in this case, is not true.
-There are wallets that are made for ‘Things’.
+It seems like cryptocurrency wallets should be something private (in other words, personal) – There are other wallets that are made for ‘Things’.
 This is the base technology of the coming ‘Blockchain + IoT = BIoT’ era.
 In the BIoT era, ‘things’ are interconnected with each other by communicating via payment of things, which leads to building a smart society.